Welcome to The Somerville Foundation 16-24 page.

 For those aged 18- 29 years why not join the Somerville Foundation London Under 30's Meet Up Group.
-Register via Meet Up to come along and see if we can get this group going.
+Register via Meet Up to hear more about what social events.

 Transition is the term used for moving from paediatric (children’s) to the adult services and clinics at the hospital.
 This process could start anytime beween the ages of 14-16 years.
 At this time you might be asked to take on more responsibility for taking care of yourself and your heart condition.
 Some hospitals have specific Transition Cardiac Liaison Nurses to help you with this process.
 For more information read our leaflets on A Guide to Adult Cardiac Care and Lifestyle Issues.

 Check out our resources/publications and other web pages on managing your heart condition: physical health and emotional health.

 Read our comic books or contact The Somerville Foundation Patient Helpline for advice and support on any issues that relate to your heart condition or how to access services.

 Life can sometimes be tough, stressy or a bit of a downer.